REVIEWING ONLY THE TOP WIFI THERMOMETERS 2018

 It’s not that you don’t like checking the grill and enjoying the aroma, but when you’ve got a long smoking session going on – you know, 10 or 12 hours – it’s nice to be able to step away from the grill for extended periods of time.
 Achieving a perfectly smoked, tender piece of meat is nigh impossible without keeping an eye on the precise temperatures at which it’s cooking.
 Too hot, and you’ll leave the meat overcooked, dry and chewy.
 Opt for cooking low and slow.
 With a WiFi thermometer, you can set temperature alerts letting you know your beef is getting close, and when the pit temperature gets a little too warm.

 With some models, you can even control the pit temperature remotely.
 In this case, a WiFi connection will come in handier than a Bluetooth one.
 While Bluetooth limits you to 100-200 feet from the grill, WiFI gives you essentially infinite range on your smartphone, giving you complete control over those low and slow temperatures, while you watch the big game inside or run errands downtown.
+Click for more info on selecting the best type of meat thermometer for the way you cook.

 QUICK REFERENCE rEVIEW CHART: TOP 5 WIFI THERMOMETERS